Jeremiah-cybersec/aws-terraform-ansible-docker-project/README.md

 - I Enableed Docker to start on boot

 Files used:
-- inventory.ini - It contains the EC2 public IP and and SSH key for connection
+- inventory.ini - It contains the ubuntu 22.04 EC2 public IP and and SSH key for connection
-- install-docker.yml - This is the ansible playbook that will install and start the docker
+- install-docker.yml - This is the ansible playbook that i will use to install and start the docker

 Command used:
 ansible-playbook -i inventory.ini install-docker.yml